 If you earn money in more than one state during the calendar year, you may need to file a state tax return for each.

 You may be a nonresident alien (NRA) for federal tax purposes but be considered a resident for state tax purposes.

-When you live in NYC and have income, you are liable for both NY State and NYC taxes in addition to federal taxes.
-Unlike your federal tax status, your Immigration status as an international student or scholar is not relevant to your New York State and NYC tax status.
+When you live in NYC and have income, you are liable for NY State and maybe NYC taxes in addition to federal taxes.
+Unlike your federal tax status, your immigration status as an international student or scholar is not relevant to your New York State and NYC tax status.
+You may be a nonresident alien (NRA) for federal tax purposes but be considered a resident for New York state tax purposes.
 Here's what to expect:

 Click here to view this short video Your Filing Obligations by Sprintax Tax Preparation for Nonresidents.